Olivia Newman

 Olivia Newman is an American film director and screenwriter.
-She is best known for directing First Match (2018) and Where the Crawdads Sing (2022).
+She is best known for directing First Match (2018), Where the Crawdads Sing (2022) and Remarkably Bright Creatures (2026).

 Life and career

 Newman was born in Hoboken, New Jersey and graduated from The Hudson School in 1996.
 She holds an A.B. in French and women's studies from Vassar College and an M.F.A. in film from Columbia University.
 Her first short film, Blue-Eyed Mary, was shown at the Portland Oregon Women's Film Festival in 2010.

 Newman made her feature directorial debut with the drama film First Match starring Elvire Emanuelle, Yahya Abdul-Mateen II, Colman Domingo and Jharrel Jerome, which premiered at the SXSW Film Festival.
 First Match was released by Netflix in 2018.

 She directed the 2022 mystery thriller film Where The Crawdads Sing, an adaptation of the 2018 novel of the same name by Delia Owens.
 Despite mixed reviews from critics, audience reception was more positive and the film subsequently became a sleeper hit at the box-office, grossing $140 million on a $24 million budget.

+She co-wrote and directed the 2026 adaptation of NY Times bestseller Remarkably Bright Creatures written by Shelby Van Pelt.
+The film was positively received by critics and audiences alike and went on to win two Emmys for Outstanding Movie and Best Actress in a Movie or Limited Series for Sally Field's performance.